The Gift of Tongues Project aims to find as many historical texts as possible, digitize and translate them, and provide

-Members in the pentecostal or charismatic communities who have ancient language skills or employ a historic theology system of interpretation is faced with a difficult, almost impossible task because they don’t have internal support.
-This forces the researcher to embark on a charitable project that requires thousands of hours of volunteer effort with little or no encouragement from the community they participate in.
-The reward is not in financial or personal accolades, but in solving one of the most complex theological issues the last 100 years has to offer.
+Members in the Pentecostal, Charismatic, or Spirit-filled communities who have ancient language skills or employ a historic theology system of interpretation are faced with a difficult, almost impossible task because they do not have internal support.
+This impediment forces the researcher to embark on a charitable project that requires thousands of hours of volunteer effort with little or no encouragement from the community.
+The reward is not in financial or personal accolades but in solving one of the most complex theological issues the last 100 years has to offer.

-The most serious challenge was finding the original literature.
-Thanks to modern technology, this very big obstacle is being overcome.
-In the past a study of this nature would be almost impossible.
+The serious challenge was finding the original literature.
+Thanks to modern technology, this massive obstacle is being overcome.
+In the past, a study of this nature would be almost impossible.
 Monasteries, universities, and other remote locations shelved manuscripts and texts that did not belong to Migne Patrologia Graeca or Latina.
-Many specialized books, too, were not available through inter-library loan.
-The circumstance required travelling to these locations to look at the original sources.
-A visit may require prior authorization because there are no guarantees that the officer in charge of the source material will grant a viewing either.
-Now, many institutions like the British Museum and the Vatican are posting their manuscripts online for free.
+Many specialized books, too, were not available through inter-library loans.
+The circumstance required travelling to these locations to look at the sources.
+A visit may require prior authorization because there are no guarantees that the officer in charge of the source material will grant a viewing.
+Now, institutions like the British Museum and the Vatican are posting their manuscripts online for free.
 Google and Microsoft are also in a race to digitize libraries around the world for public use.
-This data availability was unheard of even a decade ago and opens a treasure chest of data for anyone who uses the historical theology process.
-What used to take days or even months of planning, travel, correspondence and cost, can now be done in a matter of seconds.
+This data availability was unheard of even a decade ago and opened a treasure chest of data for anyone who uses the historical theology process.
+What used to take days or even months of planning, travel, correspondence and cost can now be done in a matter of seconds.

-With this availability a new problem has arisen – the lack of English translations.
-This circumstance is now the number one problem of defining the historical rite of speaking in tongues.
+With this availability, a new problem has arisen – the lack of English translations.
+This circumstance is now the first problem in defining the historical rite of speaking in tongues.